Outdoor Projectors and Outdoor Movie Screens 2017

 If you do happen to get yourself a projector that isn’t the brightest, you don’t have to give up hope!
 Just look for a spot to hold your movie night that is sufficiently dark to keep the projected image clear and defined.

 The resolution is defined as the number of little dots of light that make your projected image visible.
-The resolution is a value that determines the quality of your outdoor movie night.
+The resolution is a value that determines the quality of your outside movie theater.
 If you have ever watched a movie in HD, or have adjusted the “Quality” on a YouTube video to 1080p to make it clearer and more defined, you’ve already been introduced to the concept of resolution.

 When you go out and design to pick an outdoor projector for your movie night, you have to think about the fact that some of the projectors you see will project at a higher resolution than others.